snitchbcc/articles/2021/3/world-war-one.md

 ---
 thumbnail: content://ww1.jpeg
-title: "The Sad Truth: Kids These Days Would Rather Play \"Video Games\" Than Volunteer For World War One"
+title: "The Sad Truth: Kids These Days Would Rather Play “Video Games” Than Volunteer For World War One"
 authors: Nicholas Daum
 date: 5
 tags: